March 31, 2019

-Past performance does not guarantee future results.
-The opinions expressed are current as of the date of this commentary but are subject to change.
-The details offered in this commentary do not provide information reasonably sufficient upon which to base an investment decision and should not be considered a recommendation to purchase or sell any particular security.
-None of the stocks mentioned are held in Ariel’s portfolios.
-Portfolio holdings are subject to change.
+These opinions are current as of the date of this commentary but are subject to change.
+The information provided in this commentary does not provide information reasonably sufficient upon which to base an investment decision and should not be considered a recommendation to purchase or sell any particular security.

 Index returns reflect the reinvestment of income and other earnings.
 Indexes are unmanaged.
 An investor cannot invest directly in an index.
 The Russell 2000® Index measures the performance of the small-cap segment of the U.S. equity universe.
 The Russell 2000 Index is a subset of the Russell 3000® Index.
 It includes approximately 2,000 of the smallest securities based on a combination of their market cap and current index membership.
 Frank Russell Company (“Russell”) is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
 Russell® is a trademark of Frank Russell Company.
 Neither Russell nor its licensors accept any liability for any errors or omissions in the Russell Indexes or underlying data and no party may rely on any Russell Indexes and/or underlying data shown.
 No further distribution of Russell data is permitted without Russell’s express written consent.
 Russell does not promote, sponsor or endorse the content of this material.
 The S&P 500® Index is the most widely accepted barometer of large cap U.S. equities.
 It includes 500 leading companies.
 The Dow Jones Industrial Average is a stock market index that indicates the value of 30 large, publicly owned companies based in the United States, and how they have traded in the stock market during various periods of time.
 The NASDAQ Composite is a stock market index of the common stocks and similar securities listed on the NASDAQ stock market.